Instagram Now Lets You Control Your Bully's Comments

 In these tests, users could still see how many likes their post had received, but the count was hidden from everyone else.

 In July, Instagram rolled out the feature to test groups in seven countries — Australia, Brazil, Canada, Ireland, Italy, Japan and New Zealand.
-It was met with mixed response, especially from influencers who rely on Instagram to make money and often use "like" counts as a tool for tracking their value on the platform.
+It was met with a mixed response, especially from influencers who rely on Instagram to make money and often use "like" counts as a tool for tracking their value on the platform.

-Mosseri says that while the decision to hide the counts could be bad for Instagram in the short-term — leading influencers to use other platforms instead — he thinks the long-term effects would be worth it and is committed to rolling it out to all users.
+Mosseri says that while the decision to hide the counts could be bad for Instagram in the short term — leading influencers to use other platforms instead — he thinks the long-term effects would be worth it and is committed to rolling it out to all users.

-"If we make decisions that are bad for business but that keep people safe and are good for well-being more broadly.
-I have to believe that those are going to be good for the business over the long run," Mosseri said.
+"If we make decisions that are bad for business but that keep people safe and are good for well-being more broadly, I have to believe that those are going to be good for the business over the long run," Mosseri said.
 "The idea with making like counts private is to try and depressurize the experience a bit."

-The feature is still being tested and there is no guarantee that it will be rolled out to all users.
-Before that could happen, Mosseri says Instagram has to work through some challenges, like finding a new way to measure how relevant influencers are.
+The feature is still being tested, and there is no guarantee that it will be rolled out to all users.
+Before that could happen, Mosseri says, Instagram has to work through some challenges, like finding a new way to measure how relevant influencers are.
 But Mosseri said he's "bullish" when it comes to eliminating public like counts from the platform.

-He says that he's heard directly from influencers on this and the response has been mixed.
+He says that he has heard directly from influencers on this, and the response has been mixed.
 While some are concerned about the potential change, other have called to thank him.

 "I've actually had a lot of actors, musicians reach out to me and say ...
-'What can I do to help.'
+'What can I do to help?'
 Because they also talk about experiencing some of the same feelings that the rest of us feel on the platform," Mosseri said.
-"The platform can make them feel anxious, make them feel like its a popularity contest that they can't win."
+"The platform can make them feel anxious, make them feel like it's a popularity contest that they can't win."

 Technology